TENDE: Transfer Entropy Neural Diffusion Estimation: Related work

 More recently, copulas were used to estimate TE using the fact that MI can be represented as the copula entropy \citep{ma2011mutual}. \citet{redondo2023measuring} exploit the ability of copulas to decouple marginal effects from the dependence structure, thereby improving the robustness and interpretability in TE estimation.
 Nevertheless, the simplifying assumption commonly employed in vine copula decompositions \citep{bedford2002vines} to mitigate the curse of dimensionality does not always hold in practice, as demonstrated by \citet{derumigny2020kendall} and \citet{gijbels2021omnibus}.
 A more comprehensive discussion of this issue is provided by \citet{nagler2025simplified}.

 In parallel, neural estimators have been proposed to overcome the limitations of both $k$-nearest neighbors and copula-based methods.
 These approaches leverage the expressive power of neural networks to model complex, nonlinear dependencies between time series without requiring explicit assumptions about the underlying distributions.
 Among recent proposals, there are two main concepts that are used as the building blocks for the estimation of TE.
 On the one hand, approaches such as \citep{zhang2019itene, luxembourg2025treet} take advantage of the Donsker-Varadhan variational lower bound on the KL divergence; however, the arguments provided by \citet{mcallester2020formal} imply that methods using this lower bound as means to compute TE require exponentially large datasets.
 On the other hand, the proposals of \citet{garg2022estimating, shalev2022neural}, and \citet{kornai2025agm} use cross-entropy arguments to compute the TE, following the suggestion that methods using upper bounds on entropies will not suffer convergence issues of variational approaches.
 Despite overcoming the limitations of variational methods, \citet{garg2022estimating} and \citet{shalev2022neural} use categorical distributions as means to compute the TE.
 Even though \citet{kornai2025agm} overcame this limitation by avoiding categorical distributions in favor of a parametric estimation of the conditionals, the need to choose a parametric form represents a limitation.
+We also note the related line of work on neural estimation of directed information for sequential settings \citep{tsur2023neural}, and approaches based on sliced mutual information \citep{goldfeld2021sliced, tsur2023maxsliced} that address the curse of dimensionality through lower-dimensional projections.